hazae41/network-ws-to-tcp-proxy/README.md

 You can then:

-- Build the latest commit (and latest environment variables)
+- Build the latest commit and latest environment variables

 ```bash
 make build
 ```

-- Start the latest commit
+- Start and open console (kill with ctrl+c; close with ctrl+p then ctrl+q)

 ```bash
 make start